Governance/dtgov/dtgov-distro/assembly/src/main/resources/ROOT/README.txt

     4) Unpack the DTGov distribution
     5) Run the DTGov installer
-    6) Follow the DTGov installer instructions to install DTGov into the same JBoss EAP 6.x directory as in step #3
+    6) Follow the DTGov installer instructions to install DTGov into the same JBoss EAP 6.x directory as in step #3.
     7) Start JBoss
-    8) Populate the S-RAMP repository with DTGov seed data (e.g. ontologies + workflow jar)
+    8) In case dtgov has not been automatically initializated, then populate the S-RAMP repository with DTGov seed data (e.g. ontologies + workflow jar)

 Here is some pseudo-bash that accomplishes the above: